AHEC Scholars Program

 AHEC Scholars is a two-year program focused on the final two years of your program of study; therefore, students should apply prior to or at the beginning of the next to last year of study.
 Students in their final year of study are not eligible to enroll.
 There is a limited enrollment.

 Are there other events or opportunities for AHEC Scholars to connect, serve or projects?

-While the basic requirements for AHEC Scholars can be met through existing curriculum, there are opportunities to connect and collaborate with other programs for educational and experience.
+Yes.
+There are opportunities to connect and collaborate with other educational programs and experiences.
 New program options are currently in development with the goal of expanding to several more.

 How can I learn more about the AHEC Scholars program?

 Advisors hold regularly scheduled Information/Orientation sessions both for groups and individual students.
 Also, an AHEC Scholars advisor can send you a copy of the most current AHCE Scholars Handbook which includes more information including a Program of Study.

 Do I receive a grade for AHEC Scholars?

 AHEC Scholars does not count toward your academic grade.
 Students receive a certificate of completion when program requirements have been met.